UHS Finds Leaders Within

 The School Family

 Mr. Gardner’s warm, personable demeanor really shined in his years as a counselor.
-You can tell he really cares about his students when he talks about them and what the new admininstration team wants to provide for them: “practices that emphasize social emotional learning and wrap around services.”
+You can tell he really cares about his students when he talks about them and what the new administration team wants to provide for them: “practices that emphasize social-emotional learning and wrap-around services.”
 Educating and nurturing the development of the whole child is foundational to the district, and UHS is no exception.
 Physical, intellectual, social and emotional development are all vitally important skills in preparing students and strengthening communities.
 “At UHS, we call ourselves the UHS Family, and we take our approach to educating the whole child to heart.
 This means that we use all the data available to make the best decision for each child,” said Principal Mracna.

 University High School, like any other school, serves whole families.
 Over the past nine years, the school has seen many younger brothers and sisters follow their sibling’s path to education.
 Long term teaching positions have allowed Mracna and Gardner to develop relationships with many UHS families in the same way that a traditional community high school gets to know the families that walk the halls for generations.
 They are part of the UHS family, and they are ensuring that every member of their family succeeds.
 That is the UHS Way.